 After you begin working in a project, you can review project settings, but you can change only a few of them.
 You can access these settings through the Project Settings dialog box.

 Video Rendering and Playback

 Specifies whether the software or hardware function of the Mercury Playback Engine is enabled or not.
-If a qualified CUDA card is installed, the choice for hardware rendering and playback with the Mercury Playback Engine will be enabled.
+If a qualified CUDA card is installed, the choice for hardware rendering and playback with the Mercury Playback Engine is enabled.
 For more information about CUDA, Mercury Playback Engine and Premiere Pro, see this post on the Premiere Pro Work Area blog.

 Title Safe Area

 Specifies how much of the frame edge to mark as a safe zone for titles, so that titles aren’t cut off by television set overscan.
 A rectangle with cross hairs marks the title-safe zone when you click the Safe Margins button in the Source Monitor or Program Monitor.
-Titles are usually assumed to require a wider safe zone than action.
+Titles are assumed to require a wider safe zone than action.

 Action Safe Area